geostk/Semantic-Segmentation-Deep-Learning-Project/README.md

 ![a8](./runs/a8.png)

-Image : The loss of the network while the network is training -
+Image : The loss decreased during training -

 ![trainingLoss](./networkTraining.png)